Code-Institute-Submissions/rockband-1/README.md

 ## Technologies, frameorks and libraries Used

+#### HTML5 and CSS3
+HTML5 was used to construct the website
+CSS3 was used to add styling to the website, and customsisation of the frameworks and libraries listed below.

 #### Boostrap (jumotron, form, tables, card-decks, navbar, grid)
 https://getbootstrap.com/docs/4.3/getting-started/introduction/
 I used Boostrao to provide framework to key features and to save developer time.

 #### FancyBox3 / FancyApps / jQuery
 https://fancyapps.com/fancybox/3/
-I used Fancybox to improve tje user experience when viewing photos in the gallery.
+I used Fancybox to improve the user experience when viewing photos in the gallery.
 This needed the latest jQuery link to make it work.

 #### Embedded YouTube video using iFrame
 https://www.youtube.com/